-- GED: a student who has earned the General Educational Development diploma and has never attended college.
+- GED: a student who has earned the General Educational Development/TASC diploma and has never attended college.

-- GED diploma - the student must attain a standard score of 45 on each of the five parts of the GED test, or have an average standard score of 50 or above on the entire test
+- Diploma/Certificate - the student must attain a standard score of 45 on each of the five parts of the GED test, or have an average standard score of 50 or above on the entire test

 - ACT composite score of 18 or above